1976 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Kennedy 1976 Half Dollar Main Varieties:

-- 1976-S Clad CAM (Cameo)– Same mintage as clad proof but with frosted devices.
+• 1976-S Clad CAM (Cameo) — Same mintage pool as clad proof but with frosted devices creating enhanced contrast.
 Values typically range $4 to $175.
-Enhanced contrast between design and fields.
+CAM means “Cameo” — a designation given when the raised design elements appear frosty white against mirror-like fields.

 The 1976 Kennedy half dollar series encompasses seven distinct varieties that reflect different production purposes and quality levels.